What exactly is Parent-Child Relationship | Why it’s Important

 Types Of Parent-Child Relationships

-Parenting Styles might be as a result of the types of relationship.
-A P and child Relationship can be broadly categorized into the following (8):
+Parenting Styles might be a result of the types of relationships.
+A P and child Relationship can be broadly categorised into the following (8):

 Secure relationship

-This is formed when the parents are consistently responsive to their children’s needs.
+This is formed when the parents consistently respond to their children’s needs.

-Note, A child that has a secured relationship with the parents is more likely to be independent and self-confident later.
+Note that a child who has a secure relationship with the parents is more likely to be independent and self-confident later.

 The child interacts well socially and is better able to regulate their emotions.